abdulwm97/NextJsPracticeProject/README.md

 ## How to create your Next.js project?
 Type ```npx create-next-app@latest``` and follow the prompts to create the project.
 It creates a base folder and installs all the core dependencies

+## Next.js project structure
+depenedencies are defined in package.json.
+The dependencies defined in package.json and the their dependencies are stored in node_modules.
+Use ```npm install``` to install the dependencies into your project.